behreajj/CamZup/README.md

 This library's `core` was originally designed to affiliate with Processing's code design.
 With exceptions, classes are defined to be mutable and extensible.
 Methods are at most `protected` and fields are public (no getters or setters). `static` methods are preferred where possible, and use the out parameter antipattern.

 As of v 0.6, this library provides limited interoperability with [Kotlin](https://kotlinlang.org/), specifically [operator overloading](https://kotlinlang.org/docs/reference/operator-overloading.html).
-As of v 0.7, this support is sectioned off in `camzup.kotlin`, where a Kotlin friendly class extends a core class; for example, `KtVec2` is a child of `Vec2`.
+As of v 0.7, this support is sectioned off in `camzup.kotlin`, where a Kotlin friendly class extends a core class; for example, `KtVec2` extends `Vec2`.
 Kotlin does not use `static` methods; instance methods do not always mutate the instance in place; and naming conventions differ to those of this library.

 For those reasons, the following functions may be confusing if used in Processing-Java.